-Trigger points are tender knots in over-worked muscles that cause pain and dysfunction.
-They can restrict movement and cause muscle weakness, along with referred or radiating pain into other parts of the body.
+Trigger points are painful knots that form in overworked muscles and lead to pain and dysfunction.
+They may limit mobility, create muscular weakness, and produce referred or radiating pain to other regions of the body.

 What to expect:

-You will rest for a few minutes after your injection.
-You will then see one of our therapists for stretching and other appropriate therapies as well as education on proper home stretching of the injected muscles.
+Following your injection, you will relax for a few minutes.
+After that, you will visit one of our therapists for stretching and other relevant treatments, as well as information on how to stretch the injected muscles properly at home.

 Are Trigger Point Injections Painful?

 To provide maximum comfort, our Wellspring medical provider will use a numbing spray over the injection site.
 Also, due to the numbing agents in the injection solution, the area may feel numb for up to several hours after the injection.
 During the next few days, you may have soreness and/or mild bruising at the injection site.